Sima Yi: Battle of Wuzhang Plains

-In March or April 234, Zhuge Liang led between 60,000 and 100,000 Shu troops out of the Xie Valley (斜谷) and camped at the southern bank of the Wei River near Mei County.
+In March or April 234, Zhuge Liang led up to 100,000 Shu troops out of the Xie Valley (斜谷) and camped at the southern bank of the Wei River near Mei County.

 Sima Yi's subordinates wanted to station their camp north of the Wei River but Sima Yi said: "Many civilians have gathered at the south of the Wei River.
-That will definitely become a hotly contested location."
+That is certain to be a hotly contested location."
 Sima Yi then led his troops across the river, took up his position with his rear facing the river, and began constructing fortifications.
 He also said: "If Zhuge Liang is brave enough, he'll move out from Wugong County and head eastward in the direction of the mountains.
 If he moves west to the Wuzhang Plains, we'll have no worries."
 Around that time, the Wei emperor Cao Rui became worried and decided to send the general Qin Lang to lead 20,000 infantry and cavalry as reinforcements to join Sima Yi.

 While Sima Yi and his troops were stationed at the south of the Wei River, Guo Huai urged him and the officers to move a detachment to the plains on the river's north bank because he foresaw Zhuge Liang would attempt to seize the plains.
 When the other officers disagreed, Guo Huai stated: "If Zhuge Liang crosses the Wei River and occupies those plains, his troops will have access to the mountains in the north.
 If they block the road through the mountains, it will cause fear and panic among the people living in the region.
 This isn't helpful to our state."
 Sima Yi finally agreed with Guo Huai and sent him to occupy the plains.
 While Guo Huai and his men were building a camp on the plains, they came under attack by Shu forces but drove them back.